ndarwich/DormBuddy/README.md

 1. Clone this repo
 2. Open Android Studio, or install it [here](https://developer.android.com/studio/install)
 3. In Android Studio, go to File => Open
-4. Navigate to the folder, open DormBuddyApp
+4. Navigate to the cloned repo, open DormBuddyApp
 5. Attempt to build the application
 6. Install the required APIs and dependencies
 7. Build the app